NCOIL Adopts Five New Model Laws at Annual Meeting in San Antonio

 Effort Will Raise Funds & Awareness for Cancer Research

-“For the last eight years, the NCOIL staff have tossed aside their razors for the month of November, and this year we will do the same, as uncomfortable as that may be,” said NCOIL CEO Commissioner Tom Considine.
-“As some of you know, I am a cancer survivor and sadly lost my mom to this disease.
+“Since my first year at NCOIL in 2016, our staff has been proud to toss aside our razors for the month of November, and nine years later, you could say we are still ‘itching’ to do it again,” said NCOIL CEO Commissioner Tom Considine.
+“As some know, I am a cancer survivor and sadly lost my mom to this disease.
 The fight against cancer has always been personally important and our team is very proud to be supporting these causes.”

 The PCF funds the world’s most promising research to improve the prevention, detection, and treatment of prostate cancer and ultimately save patients’ lives.
 Right now, one man dies every 17 minutes from prostate cancer in the United States.
 PCF’s goal is to end all deaths from prostate cancer by raising awareness and funding urgent cutting-edge research.